-If anyone on your holiday shopping list loves spending time out on the trails, then this gift guide is for you!
-We are sharing our favorite hiking gifts for 2021.
+If anyone on your shopping list loves spending time out on the trails, then this gift guide is for you!
+We are sharing our favorite hiking gifts for 2023.

 The challenge is that hikers can have a lot of strong preferences about the gear they use.
 For something as simple as a walk through the woods, hiking can be a surprisingly gear-focused pastime.
 So unless you know the person really well, you will probably want to avoid buying them something super specific like a pair of hiking boots or a particular sleeping bag.
 So what then?

 That’s where these hiking gift ideas come in!

 Below you will find tons of broad appeal, general-purpose hiking gifts that any hiker would be thrilled to receive as a gift.
 We selected items that didn’t require very specific sizing (like shoes) and avoided many big-ticket items that might require deeper consideration (like a tent).